-Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant could on the council ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on Blaenau Gwent CBC and its Group's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.

-My responsibilities and the responsibilities of the responsible francial officer with respect to going concern are described in the relevant sections of this report
+My responsibilities and the responsibilities of the responsible financial officer with respect to going concern are described in the relevant sections of this report.